cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-05-23-unix-command-line-hacks.md

 subtitle: Boosting automation from the shell
 tags: devops
 keywords: unix, command line, scripts, tools
-description: Personal notes of the edX course titled Unix Tools Data, Software and Production Engineering.
+description: |
+  Mastering the Unix command line can drastically boost your productivity and efficiency in software development.
+In this post, I share a collection of personal notes from the edX course "Unix Tools: Data, Software, and Production Engineering."
+This guide covers essential command-line tricks, from process automation to data manipulation, that every developer and DevOps engineer should know.
 image: ../img/posts/2020/unix_course_cover.jpg
 share-img: ../img/posts/2020/unix_course_cover.jpg
 show-avatar: false